Noto: Etymology

-Noto is regarded as having a possible Ancient Greek etymology.
-Likely, the name is derived from "south" (Greek: Νότιο Πήλιο), as in Notion and Notio Aigaio.
+The exact origin of the name "Noto" is unclear.
+Its name in Ancient Greek was Νέητον (Néēton), which could be related to Ancient Greek νέᾰτος (néătos, "uttermost, lowest").
+The site of ancient Noto dates to the early Bronze Age (c.
+3000 BC), so the name could be of pre-Greek origin.

 History

 The old town, Noto Antica, lies 8 km directly north on Mount Alveria.
 A city of Sicel origin, it was known as Netum in ancient times.
 In 263 BCE the city was granted to Hiero II by the Romans.
 According to legend, Daedalus stayed in the city after his flight over the Ionian Sea, as did Hercules after his seventh task.
 During the Roman era, it opposed the magistrate Verres.

-In 866 it was conquered by the Muslims, who elevated the city to become a capital of one of the three districts of the island (the Val di Noto).
-In 1091, it became the last Islamic stronghold in Sicily to fall to the Christians.
-Later it became a rich Norman city.
+In 866, the Muslims conquered the city and named it Nawṭis, elevating it to the capital of one of Sicily’s three districts, the Val di Noto.
+It remained an important Islamic stronghold until 1091, when it became the last city in Sicily to fall to the Christians.
+Jordan of Hauteville, the eldest son of the first Norman Count of Sicily, was made lord of Noto.
+Under Norman rule, it later flourished as a wealthy and influential city.

-In the 16th and 17th centuries, the city was home to several notable intellectual figures, including Giovanni Aurispa, jurists Andrea Barbazio and Antonio Corsetto, as well as architect Matteo Carnelivari and composer Mario Capuana.
+In the 16th and 17th centuries, the city was home to several notable intellectual figures, including Giovanni Aurispa, jurists Andrea Barbazio and Antonio Corsetto, architect Matteo Carnelivari, and composer Mario Capuana.
 In 1503 King Ferdinand III granted it the title of civitas ingeniosa ("Ingenious City").
-In the following centuries, the city expanded, growing beyond its medieval limits, and new buildings, churches and convents were built.
+In the following centuries, the city expanded, growing beyond its medieval limits, and new buildings, churches, and convents were built.

 The medieval town of Noto was virtually razed by the 1693 Sicilian earthquake.
-Over half the population is said to have died from the earthquake.
+Over half the population is said to have died in the quake.
 It was decided to rebuild the town at the present site, on the left bank of the River Asinaro, closer to the Ionian shore.
-These circumstances have led this town to have a unique architectural homogeneity since the core of the town was all built over the next decades after the calamity in what is a typical and highly preserved example of Sicilian baroque.
+These circumstances have given Noto a unique architectural homogeneity, since the core of the town was built over the decades after the calamity in a typical and highly preserved example of Sicilian baroque.
 The layout followed a grid system by Giovanni Battista Landolina and utilized the sloping hillside for scenographic effects.
-The architects Rosario Gagliardi, Francesco Sortino and others each participated in designing multiple structures.
-The town was dubbed the "Stone Garden" by Cesare Brandi and is currently listed among UNESCO's World Heritage Sites.
+The architects Rosario Gagliardi, Francesco Sortino, and others participated in designing multiple structures.
+The town was dubbed the "Stone Garden" by Cesare Brandi and is listed among UNESCO's World Heritage Sites.
 Many of the newer structures are built of a soft tufa stone, which assumes a honey tonality under sunlight.
-Parts of the cathedral, however, unexpectedly collapsed in 1996.
+Parts of the cathedral unexpectedly collapsed in 1996.

-The city, which had lost its provincial capital status in 1817, rebelled against the House of Bourbon on 16 May 1860, leaving its gates open to Giuseppe Garibaldi and his expedition.
-Five months later, on 21 October, a plebiscite sealed the annexation of Noto to Piedmont.
+The city, which lost its provincial capital status in 1817, rebelled against the House of Bourbon on 16 May 1860, leaving its gates open to Giuseppe Garibaldi and his expedition.
+On 21 October, a plebiscite sealed the annexation of Noto to Piedmont.

-In 1844, Noto was named a diocese, but in 1866 suffered the abolition of the religious guilds, which had been deeply linked to the city's structures and buildings.
+In 1844, Noto was named a diocese, but in 1866 it suffered the abolition of the religious guilds, which had been deeply linked to the city's structures and buildings.